Published July 01, 2019

 > Exception in thread "main" java.lang.IllegalStateException: Property age should be initialized before get.

-This brings up a good question; what is the difference between notNull
+This brings up a good question; what is the difference between notNull and lateinit?
+When would you have

-does the same thing?
-The answer is that lateinit
+to use notNull when lateinit does the same thing?
+The answer is that lateinit can only be used on

 non-primitive types.
-If you tried to change the above example to “lateinit var age: Int
+If you tried to change the above example to “lateinit var age: Int” you would receive the

 compilation error “‘lateinit’ modifier is not allowed on properties of primitive types”.
 This is exactly

-is meant to solve.
+what notNull is meant to solve.

 Creating your own delegates

-Creating your own delegates is a matter of creating a class that has a specific getValue
+Creating your own delegates is a matter of creating a class that has a specific getValue function for

-properties, and also a specific setValue
+delegates used by val properties, and also a specific setValue function if you want your delegate

-to also be usable for var
+to also be usable for vars.

 The signatures of these functions are as follows: